Kelsey Turnbow

-Kelsey Turnbow (born January 10, 1999) is an American soccer player who plays as a forward for San Diego Wave FC of the National Women's Soccer League (NWSL), the highest division of women's professional soccer in the United States.
+Kelsey Turnbow (born January 10, 1999) is an American retired professional soccer player who played as a forward for San Diego Wave FC of the National Women's Soccer League (NWSL).
 She began her professional career with Wave FC following an accomplished collegiate career with Santa Clara.

-Early life
+Early life and college career

 Turnbow played high school soccer for Central Valley High School in Spokane Valley, Washington and Pinnacle High School in Phoenix, Arizona.
 She also regularly played for the U.S. youth national teams.

-Santa Clara
+Santa Clara Broncos

 Turnbow helped Santa Clara win the 2020 NCAA Women's Division I championship, scoring in regulation and the penalty kick shootout in the final, and was named the 2020–21 College Cup Offensive Most Outstanding Player.
 She had previously been named the 2017 West Coast Conference Freshman of the Year among other accolades.
 Following the title, Turnbow was named the TopDrawerSoccer National Player of the Year.
 Although the team fell in the semifinals of the 2021 College Cup, Turnbow was named a MAC Hermann Trophy finalist and First Team All-American.